lanl/SHIELDS-PTM/PTM_HowToRun.md

 ## A. Prepare PTM input files

-   Python3 scripts to prepare PTM input files should be in directory scripts/.
+   Python3 code to prepare PTM input files should be in directory ptm_python/.
    Create there directories `ptm_data/` and `ptm_input/` and keep there the .mhd magnetic-field--model files

    1. `module load python/3.6-anaconda-5.0.1` or any of the python3/anaconda modules